66th Annual Oregon Open (September 3-5)

 Quad 45 (September 17): This month’s edition was run by Micah Smith with assistance from Mike Janniro at registration.
 It got a nice turnout of twenty-two players and was split into four quads and a six player Swiss.
 The bottom six ranked players was made the Swiss in an attempt to avoid brother and sister Kevin and Abbie Wu from having to play each other.
 For the second straight month (and only times at the Quad 45) there were three players in the top quad who were 2000+.
 Ryan Richardson won Quad 1 with 2.5/3 and won a book.
 Andrea Botez won quad 2 with 2/3.
 She was eligible to select a book as well as a medal as a scholastic player who won with 2/3 but declined.
 Roshen Nair and Praveer Sharan tied for first in quad 3 with 2/3, with Praveer winning their matchup in round 3.
 They both won a book and medal.
 Praveer also gained around 40 rating points while Roshen added to his peak rating and has now gained rating points in the last seven US Chess rated tournaments he has played in.
 David Roshu won quad 4 with a perfect 3-0.
 He gained around 115 rating points and won a book as well as a trophy as a scholastic player who went 3-0.
 Kevin Wu won the Swiss with a perfect 3-0.
 He added around 75 points to his provisional rating and won a book and trophy.
 Abbie Wu and Pierre-Hadrien Beauchet tied for second in the Swiss with 2/3.
 Pierre added around 220 points to his provisional rating.
 There were two players playing in their first US Chess rated tournament, Emma Gurcan and Laxmisri Reddy.
 The blitz side event did not get enough players to be held.
 Due to the lack of players, we have decided to stop holding the blitz for the foreseeable future.

 Tuesday Quads (September 6-20): This month’s edition was run by Mike Morris and got ten players.
-This is decent for the Tuesday Quads, especially considering the tournament started the day after the Oregon Open.
-Due to the spread in ratings, it was split into a quad with the top four rated players and a three-round, six-player Swiss among the bottom six rated players.
-Due to the Club Championship starting on the last week in September, this month’s Tuesday Quads were limited to three rounds with there only being three available Tuesdays in the month.
+This is decent turnout for the Tuesday Quads, especially considering the tournament started the day after the Oregon Open ended.
+Due to the spread in ratings, it was split into a quad with the top four rated players and a six-player Swiss with the bottom six rated players.
+Due to the Club Championship starting on the last Tuesday in September, this month’s Tuesday Quads were limited to three rounds with there only being three available Tuesdays in the month.
 NM Steen Deeth won the quad with 2.5/3.
 Steve Surak gained around 40 rating points in the quad.
 Brian Berger won the Swiss with a perfect 3-0 and gained around 135 rating points.
 Dave Murray and Ari Bluffstone tied for second with 2/3.
 Note there are no Tuesday Quads in October due to the Club Championship.

 Game in 60 (September 24): This month’s edition was run by Lennart Bjorksten with assistance at registration from Danny Phipps.
 Danny also played in the event while Lennart agreed to play an extra game in round three against the player who received a full point bye.
 Rusty Miller generously donated an extra $15 to the winner of the lowest rating based prize.
 There were twenty-seven players so it was run in one section.
 Matt Zavortink finished first with a perfect 4-0 and won $81.
 FM Nick Raptis finished second with 3.5/4 and won $54.
 Steven Witt, Dave Murray, Andrea Botez, and Will Holloran tied for third with 3/4.
 Steven and Dave split the third place prize, each winning $20.25.
 Andrea won the U1800/unrated prize of $47.25, and Will won the U1500/unrated prize of $62.25 and added around 80 points to his provisional rating.
 Other big rating gains were achieved by Kevin Wu (around 190 points to his provisional rating), William Nobles (around 170 points to his provisional rating), Abbie Wu (around 105 points to her provisional rating), Cassandra Roshu (around 115 points), Kushal Pai (around 60 points), and Brian Lee (around 50 points).